CelineHarding/MovieStarPlanet-Flash-Color-Picker-Extension/README.md

 # MovieStarPlanet-Flash-Color-Picker-Extension #
-SWC file to create Color Pickers easily for MovieStarPlanet clothes & items
+SWC file to create Color Pickers easily for MovieStarPlanet clothes & items.
+Only one line of code is necessary!

 ## What you need ##
 <ul>